cglavin50/to-do/README.md

 - Backend runs a middle-man server on port 9000.
 Handles get and post to /api/task.
 Updates go to /api/task/{id}.
 Delete served via /api/deleteTask/{id}, and /api/deleteAllTasks is in future work.
 - Frontend runs a server on 3000.
 This will allow incoming connections and serve the presentation layer, and will process user input and send to the backend server to process and communicate with backend.

+# To Do
+After getting a basic implementation, need to update the front-end server configuation with latest verison to resolve security issues.

 ## Future Work
 1. Add more features to a task (ex due date, urgency, tag (like physical, work, etc))
 2. Move DB to cloud (likely AWS due to MongoDB quick-start).